hipe/tmx/fields/doc/issues/002-common-association-meta-associations.md

 we have presented above as axioms.)

-that is, if an association is defaultant it needs extra work to be done and the end of a typical normalization (for most definitions of defaultancy), regardless of whether or not a corresponding actual value was passed in the argument stream. likewise (and more simply) if an association is required it needs this same sort of special attention towards the end of the normalization too, certainly without regard to any argument stream at all.
+that is, if an association is defaultant it needs extra work to be done at the end of a typical normalization (for most definitions of defaultancy), regardless of whether or not a corresponding actual value was passed in the argument stream. likewise (and more simply) if an association is required it needs this same sort of special attention towards the end of the normalization too, and in this case this is without regard to whether there is any external argument source at all. (that is, if the implementation of "requiredness" cannot "look beyond" that set of argument values that is "provided" and/or already existent, then it is surely broken for any imaginable definition of "requiredness", because otherwise what is the point of requiredness?)

-(indeed "requiredness" is entirely broken if it cannot "look beyond" any arguments that may be present in an argument stream.)
+anyway, we refer associations that need this kind of extra work as being "extroverted", and the characteristic that unifies them is they have work that needs to be done regardless of whether or not they have corresponding actual values in the argument source and/or value store. we refer to the algorithmic step(s) that do this work as the "extroversion pass".

 so having said that, the corollary of this section was this: for an association set (i.e "defined attribute set") that has *no* extroverted